cspray/blogisthenics/README.md

 Then this project isn't for you because Blogisthenics doesn't offer any of those things!
 And never will!
 What do we give you instead?

-- A way to create a boring ol' multi-page application using Markdown and HTML, where clicking on a link makes the whole page refresh.
+- A way to create a boring ol' multi-page application using HTML, Markdown, and CSS; where clicking on a link makes the whole page refresh.
 So old school!
-- A powerful, no-frills templating engine that's been in use for over 20 years.
+- Powerful, no-frills templating engine that's been in use for over 20 years.
 PHP itself!
+- Customize your dynamic content with Front Matter... not written in YAML!
 - Absolutely no JavaScript or related tooling out-of-the-box.
 I prefer to have just 1 shitty language in my site generators, thank-you-very-much!
--
+- Cohesive, type-safe, testable mechanisms for programmatically controlling the content of your site!

 ## Usage Guide